- Suicidal Behavior

 - Involuntary transportation to the hospital for alcohol and drug use/abuse.

 Depression and the variety of ways in which it manifests itself is part of a natural emotional and physical response to life’s ups and downs.
-With the busy and demanding life of a college student, it is safe to assume that most students will experience periods of reactive (or situational) depression in their college careers.

 Major depression, however, is a “whole-body” concern, involving the body, mood, thoughts, and behavior.
 It affects the way a person eats and sleeps, the way a person feels about him or herself, and the way a person thinks about things.